Canadian Test-taker FAQs

 What can I bring into the testing room?

 You will be given an erasable note board and marker to take into the testing room.
+You can also bring a physical calculator - the Casio FX260 model to the test center on test day.

 Are there any other rules about the testing room?